dimgeo/neural/README.md

 Installation
 ------------

-Download and install J at http://www.jsoftware.com
+You need the J programming language to run this code.
+Download and install J at http://www.jsoftware.com Then download neural.ijs and data.csv or clone the repository.

 Use
 ---

+Start J, either jconsole, jqt etc.

 load 'neural.ijs'